The Concordia Fellowship is a bold experiment to reshape the future of storytelling.

 Palmer is the producer of a Detroit-based feature documentary film that follows students, teachers, parents, and activists as they fight for equal education in America.
-The Concordia Fellowship will help him develop and launch new documentary series and features centered on the importance of the Black experience in popular culture.
+A 2019 Concordia Fellow, Brent will develop and launch new documentary series and features centered on the importance of the Black experience in popular culture.

 As a producer, Palmer has filled roles in both content development as well as physical production.
 His experience working across fiction, documentary, and VR has allowed him to study storytelling in many media forms and how to effectively shape each for the market.
 Within nonfiction he has worked alongside Academy Award-nominated director Lucy Walker, and during his time in development at Amazon Studios he also worked on projects with top documentary directors including Jim Jarmusch, Lauren Greenfield, and Jeff Feuerzeig.

 Heather Rae is a director and producer with a long and acclaimed career.
-She is also a global leader in narrative change and Indigenous storytelling, and a field champion in independent film.
+She is also a narrative change activist and a field champion in independent film.
 She is a veteran producer of more than 25 films, including FROZEN RIVER (2008 Sundance Grand Jury Prize winner, nominated for two Academy Awards and nine Gotham and Spirit Awards) and TALLULAH (a feature film for Netflix Originals).
 Rae also has a first-look TV deal with Amazon Studios.

 Producing and field leadership has left little time and opportunity for directing passion projects.
-The Concordia Fellowship has supported her return to directing with PAULETTE, a feature about Paulette Jordan, the first Native American to win a gubernatorial primary in U.S. history and her subsequent run for governor of Idaho.
-Previously, Rae directed other films that speak powerfully to Indigenous life and culture, including the feature documentaries TRUDELL (PBS Independent Lens, Netflix) and FIRST CIRCLE (Showtime).
+A 2018 Concordia Fellowship supported her return to directing with PAULETTE, a documentary short about Paulette Jordan, the first Native American to win a gubernatorial primary in U.S. history and her subsequent run for governor of Idaho.
+Having known Jordan since high school, and Idaho being Rae’s home state this project was deeply personal.
+Previously, Rae directed the feature documentaries TRUDELL (PBS Independent Lens, Netflix) and FIRST CIRCLE (Showtime).

-Heather was the first director of the Sundance Institute Native American Program, which cultivated the ground for a generation of Indigenous filmmakers.
+Heather helped to generate the Sundance Institute Native American Program, which has cultivated the ground for a generation of Indigenous filmmakers.
 Through everything she does, Rae is firmly committed to championing voices we might not otherwise hear, voices that reflect the complexities and distinctive nature of the world we live in today.